 Mullvad uses 256-bit AES encryption, which is the gold standard I've come to expect from all top secure VPN providers.
 The company logs nothing, with only the number of concurrent connections per account being monitored.

-During my testing, I noticed that my real IP address remained hidden at all times, even when changing between servers.
-That indicated to me that Mullvad really does take its promises of anonymity and "total privacy" very seriously.
+During my testing, my real IP address remained hidden at all times, even when changing between servers.
+That indicated to me that Mullvad really does take its promises of anonymity and "total privacy" seriously.

 In May 2022, the company's DNS servers underwent an independent audit by Assured AB security consultants (here's the report).
 Assured AB found no critical issues and no logging, but did make a few recommendations that have now been implemented.

-Mullvad's malware blocking software is a welcome bonus too.
-I found it to be very effective but you shouldn't ever rely on it – it’s no substitute for a real antivirus package.(opens in new tab)
+The software is very effective, although you shouldn't rely on it completely.
+It's no substitute for the best antivirus package.

 How fast is Mullvad VPN?

-Mullvad has a solid network of 895 servers in 39 countries.
-That’s quite a bit smaller than some other VPNs, such as NordVPN which has over 5,000 servers, but don't be fooled – Mullvad is no slowpoke.
+Mullvad has a solid network of 650 servers in 43 countries.
+That’s quite a bit smaller than some other VPNs, like NordVPN and its fleet of 5,000 servers, but don't be fooled – Mullvad is no slowcoach.

-Switching to WireGuard, I clocked up similarly impressive speeds that reached 770Mbps for the US.
-Again, that puts Mullvad among the fastest VPNs on the market with only a few, like TorGuard, NordVPN and Hide.me, offering better all-round speeds.
+Switching to WireGuard, I clocked similarly impressive speeds that reached 660 to over 950 Mbps.
+Again, that puts Mullvad among the fastest VPNs on the market with only a few, like TorGuard, NordVPN, and Hide.me, offering better all-round speeds.

 How good is Mullvad for streaming?